 If a student, or parent, has a conflict with someone, they should go directly to that person to seek understanding and resolution.
 If the problem is not resolved, all parties should go together to the teacher, director or board member for additional dialogue.
 Each person should come to the meeting in a spirit of prayer and humility, willing to submit to reproof and correction, if needed.

 4. Display Modesty.
 (1 Corinthians 10:31.
 So, whether you eat or drink, or whatever you do, do all to the glory of God.
-Romans 12:2a Do not be conformed to this world 10 Love one another with brotherly affection.
+Romans 12:2a Do not be conformed to this world.
+Romans 12:10 Love one another with brotherly affection.
 Outdo one another in showing honor.
-13 Therefore, let us not pass judgment on one another any longer, but rather decide never to put a stumbling block or hindrance in the way of a brother).
+Romans 14:13b ... decide never to put a stumbling block or hindrance in the way of a brother).

 Clothing should be neat, clean, and without holes.
-Undergarments may not show and clothing should fit properly (not excessively baggy or too tight).
+Undergarments may not show and clothing should fit properly (not excessively baggy/tight or off-shoulder blouses).
 Hats may not be worn indoors.
 Body piercing will remain unadorned except earrings for girls.
 Young ladies: Yoga pants and leggings may only be worn under skirts/dresses or shorts.
 Dresses, shorts, and skirts must cover ¾ of the thigh.
 Shirt necklines should not allow cleavage to show and should be long enough to cover stomach and back when arms are raised.
 No extreme hair cuts or color (including highlights that are not a natural hair color).
 Images or words printed on clothing should be God honoring.

 Students who disregard these expectations will be corrected.
 We desire that every student is successful at Master's Hand and students will be given several opportunities to correct behavior before discipline procedures are followed.
-Master’s Hand handles each situation on a case-by-case basis, maintaining equitable standards while partnering with parents to direct students to right choices and heart change.
+Master’s Hand handles each situation on a case-by-case basis, maintaining equitable standards while partnering with parents to direct students to adjust choices.
 As needed, the director and/or board members of Master’s Hand will be involved in the process.
 Below is the typical sequence in the discipline process.